How to Apply for the AAMC Fee Assistance Program

 5. When Do I Receive My FAP Benefits and When Do They Expire?

-You can start using your benefits the same day you are approved for the FAP.
-Your benefits will expire at the end of the following calendar year.
-For example, if you submit your Fee Assistance Program application in 2023, then your benefits will expire on December 31, 2024.
+You can use your benefits the same day you are approved.
+Your benefits expire at the end of the following calendar year.
+For example, if you submit your Fee Assistance Program application in 2024, then your benefits will expire on December 31, 2025.

 Sign up to get expert tips and exclusive invites to free MCAT classes and medical school admissions workshops!